sergiocollado/potpourri/Notes_on_linux.md

 To view the processes that are running, the command **ps** is used.
 Using **ps** alone, will report the processes that are running from that shell.
 To check all the processes running in the machine, it is used: **ps -a**.
 Each proces can be identified by a PID (Process Identinfication Number).
 In case of need to abort a certain process, the command **kill** can be used.

+### LINUX GRAPHIC SYSTEM

+There are three basic layers:

+ - x window system (aka x11)
+ - window manager
+ - desktop manager

+#### x window system - X11

+ its inteded as a remote interface, so it is really a protocol, and it really is a X server.
+X comes from eXternal.
+It is supplied in X.org

+ - x server: is what runs in the local machine.
+ - x cliente: is what is being displayed, and can be anywhere.

+ the basic configuration file used to be at: /etc/X11/xorg.conf

+A new system that is replacing X11 is Wayland.

+#### window manager

+it controls the placement of the windows, tabs, controls ...

+most commoon are: kwin(in KDE), mutter (in GNOME).
+Other like: fluxbox or fvwm work really good in systems with limited hardware. fluxbox and fvwm dont even need a desktop manager.

+#### desktop managers

+provides an visual enviroment, as taskbars, icons and access to applications, controls.

+Examples:

+- GNOME
+- KDE
+- XFCE

 ### Memory análisis in linux systems

 The analysis of the memory in the linux system, can be checked using the commands: